yusufvandy/pixcap-test/README.md

 ## Usage

-To use the Employee Organization Management App, follow these steps:
+To use the Employee Organization App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/employee-org-app.git`
+1. Clone the repository: `git clone https://github.com/yusufvandy/pixcap-test.git`
 2. Run `main.html` directly to preferred browser.
 3. Open browser developer console.
 4. Instantiate `EmployeeOrgApp` with `CEO` that already defined on code.